 Treasure Chest Ceremony

-The treasure chest ceremony was designed for a Frontier Girls investiture or advancement ceremony, but could be adapted for award ceremonies as well and may also be adapted to suit a Quest Club if desired.
+The treasure chest ceremony was designed for an investiture or advancement ceremony, but could be adapted for award ceremonies as well.
 The speaker roles can be assigned to multiple members so that they have the opportunity to become comfortable with public speaking.

 - 9 Large gemstones, each in a different color.
 Large clear plastic gems can be found at most craft stores and you can paint the bottoms with colored nail polishes to get the color stone you wish.
 Different colored beaded necklaces or other treasures work as well.

 - A treasure chest

 - An American flag and flag stand – if you do not have a full size parade flag, you may use a hand-held flag and a vase or jar as the stand.